yusuke-imoto-lab/CellMapViewer/README.md

-# CellMapViewer
+# CellMap Viewer
-CellMapViewer is a Web application for 3D-visualization of a cell map (cell differentiation landscape).
+CellMap Viewer is a Web application for 3D-visualization of a cell map (cell differentiation landscape).
 It reads cell data including coordinates and features from a CSV-formatted text file, computes Delaunay triangulations, and displays the result.

 <p><a href="https://yusuke-imoto-lab.github.io/CellMapViewer/CellMapViewer/viewer.html" target="_blank">Run CellMapViewer</a></p>